Get the answers you need

 Print your own from the Grades & Records tab of your SSC account – you can even create a letter for previous years and sessions.
-Check with the intended recipient to find out if the letter needs to bare the UBC seal – if so, contact your Enrolment Services Professional (ESP) or visit the Information Centre in Brock Hall.
+Check with the intended recipient to find out if the letter needs to bare the UBC seal – if so, contact your Enrolment Services Advisor (ESA) or visit the Information Centre in Brock Hall.

 In 2005 the College of Registered Nurses of BC (CRNBC) was formed.
 Prior to that nursing in BC had been regulated through the Registered Nurses Association of BC (RNABC), which was replaced by the CRNBC.
 Under provincial legislation (the Health Professions Act), it is the duty of College of Registered Nurses of BC (CRNBC) to protect the public through the regulation of registered nurses, nurse practitioners and licensed graduate nurses.

 It is your responsibility to maintain up-to-date contact information so that the University can contact you with important information and updates.
 There are several ways to change contact information such email postal addresses, and name changes at the University.